rahafyz/calculator-spring-boot/README.md

 # calculator-spring-boot
-build a calculator with spring-boot, thymeleaf, swagger
+build a calculator with spring-boot, thymeleaf & RestApi